 Does my right hon.
 Friend agree that nuclear will play a vital role in securing a low carbon future for this country?
 Does she think that we could keep the lights on if we stopped using it, as the Leader of the Opposition would like us to?

 My hon.
 Friend is a doughty campaigner.
 She has seen the benefits of nuclear locally and understands its international importance.
 We need a diverse energy mix, and that means making good decisions.
 It was very sad to see this reported in the Financial Times:

 “In private, Jeremy is against, as is the majority of the shadow cabinet, but no one wants to put Rebecca in an awkward position.”

-I feel terribly sorry for my hon.
-Friend.
+I feel terribly sorry for the hon.
+Member for Salford and Eccles.
 Dealing with that level of ideology cannot be easy.
 However, this Government can be trusted to deliver ideology-free energy policy that keeps the lights on and bills down.